 “Well!
 This ain’t yer mother’s overalls!”

-Earnest bumped after Marge, balloons bumping behind him, and yes, he had some other latex.
+Ernest bumped after Marge, balloons bumping behind him, and yes, he had some other latex.
 He’d thought of everything.

 Marge sat at the table poring over a seed catalog, one of the balloons a strawberry moon overhead.

-“I want carrot cake, Earnest, that’s what.”
+“I want carrot cake, Ernest, that’s what.”

 “There’s some at the store.”

 “Well gee Marge, it’s gonna take a long while to get that cake.”